 The Nigel Farage Show On LBC: Watch From 6pm

-The Nigel Farage Show is live from at 6pm and you can watch it here.
+The Nigel Farage Show is live from Strasbourg at 6pm and you can watch it here.

-Following Boris Johnson's appearance on LBC this morning and a day of discussion about who will be the next Prime Minister, Nigel Farage takes your calls.
+As newly elected MEPs make their way to Strasbourg to take their seats in the European Parliament, Nigel Farage is live from the heart of the EU taking your calls.

 Get involved in today's debate by calling Nigel on 0345 60 60 973.